H.R.2156 - Saint Francis Dam Disaster National Memorial Act115th Congress (2017-2018) |

 - a visitor center and educational facilities; and

-The bill establishes the Saint Francis Dam Disaster National Monument on specified National Forest System land administered by USDA in Los Angeles County for the purpose of conserving and enhancing the cultural, archaeological, historical, watershed, educational, and recreational resources and values of the Monument.
+(Sec.
+5) The bill establishes the Saint Francis Dam Disaster National Monument on specified National Forest System land administered by USDA in Los Angeles County for the purpose of conserving and enhancing the cultural, archaeological, historical, watershed, educational, and recreational resources and values of the monument.

-USDA shall develop a management plan for the Monument by four years after this bill's enactment.
-USDA shall manage the Monument: (1) in a manner that conserves and enhances its cultural and historic resources, and (2) in accordance with the Forest and Rangeland Renewable Resources Planning Act of 1974.
-The bill limits the use of motorized vehicles but permits grazing within the Monument.
+(Sec.
+6) USDA shall develop a management plan for the monument by four years after this bill's enactment.
+USDA shall manage the monument: (1) in a manner that conserves and enhances its cultural and historic resources, and (2) in accordance with the Forest and Rangeland Renewable Resources Planning Act of 1974.
+The bill limits the use of motorized vehicles but permits grazing within the monument.